Book of Resolutions: Welcoming the Migrant to the U.S.

 The arrival of migrants to the United States from so many parts of the world has also meant that there is a diversity of cultures and worldviews.
 The diversity of cultures, worldviews, and languages has placed an enormous strain upon migrants.
 To effectively deal with this trauma and ease the process of acculturation, migrants should be encouraged to preserve strong cultural and familial ties to their culture of origin.

 The arrival of new cultures has also felt threatening to US citizens, and this has too often resulted in conflict and even violence.
 Throughout the history of the United States, the most recently arrived group of migrants has often been a target of racism, marginalization, and violence.
-We regret any and all violence committed against migrants in the past and we resolve, as followers of Jesus, to work to eliminate racism and violence directed towards newly arriving migrants to the United States.
+We regret any and all violence committed against migrants in the past and we resolve, as followers of Jesus, to work to eliminate racism and violence directed toward newly arriving migrants to the United States.

 The Biblical and Theological Context